t0t0r0-cat/React-Jambon/README.md

 *Not yet available due to major CORS violations.
 If you have sugestions feel free to fork the repo

 ## About
 This is a litle school progect, made for the school newspaper.
-The articles are in a semi-propriatary format witch i made a formating tool for [here](https://github.com/t0t0r0-cat/BeanPycager/)
+The articles are in a semi-propriatary format witch i made a formating tool for [here](https://github.com/t0t0r0-cat/BeanPycager/).
+Thanks to [@Waspsting](https://github.com/Waspsting) for doing most of the back-end stuff for this progect!
+As well as making sure we dont get hacked as a result of my bad programing choices.